 Education for Adults: The “Family-to-Family” Education Course:

-Starting Thursday, September 7, 2017 NAMI-Finger Lakes will offer a free twelve-week NAMI Family-to-Family Education Program for family members who have close relatives diagnosed with:
+Starting Sunday, November 1, 2020 NAMI-Finger Lakes will offer our free eight-week NAMI Family-to-Family Education Program online VIA ZOOM for family members who have close relatives living with:

 - Bipolar Disorder – Also Called Manic Depression